How to Program Variants with Multi-Move Pieces in Game Courier

 When evaluating a move's legality, this subroutine calls the bpromote subroutine in the Pre-Game section, which tests a move's legality and handles promotions.
 It looks like this:

 The first thing this subroutine does is set the legal variable to false.
 Then test the move's legality with verify fn moved origin dest.
 This statement exits the subroutine early if the moved piece did not move according to its function, which allows the Post-Game code to catch illegal moves.
 The rest of this subroutine handles promotions.
-The first few lines ensure that the promotion move isn't made prematurely, outside the promotion zone, or after skipping a turn.
+The first few lines ensure that the promotion move isn't made prematurely or outside the promotion zone.
 The promotion zone is defined by the pzs variable, which is set to 5 in this case.
 If all of these conditions are satisfied, the subroutine will handle the promotion moves with the askpromote operator.
-This section is split into two parts to allow for pieces that captured without moving to promote without interfering with the code for promoting after a normal move.
 The last section in the the code for handling promotions simply ensures that a piece did not make an illegal promotion.
 If no illegal moves were made, the subroutine sets legal to true and returns true.

 The next few lines set the value of the firstcapture variable to true if a capture was made.